ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 ##### Debugger

-The debugger now supports conditional breakpoints.
+Now, the debugger supports conditional breakpoints.
+Conditional expressions can be configured for Ballerina breakpoints in the VSCode debug view.

 #### Breaking Changes